openUC2/openUC2.github.io/docs/05_ImSwitch/Advanced/04_Tutorials/UC2-ESP-Getting-Started.md

 ### WiFi Configuration

-Configure WiFi for network communication:
+Configure WiFi for network communication (right now this is untested and barely documented ):

 ```cpp
 // WiFi credentials (set in firmware or via serial)